 Comprehensive income consists of net income and other comprehensive income (loss), which includes foreign currency translation adjustments.
-For the purposes of comprehensive income disclosures, we do not record tax provisions or benefits for the net changes in the foreign currency translation adjustment, as we intend to reinvest permanently undistributed earnings of our foreign subsidiary.
-Accumulated other comprehensive income (loss) is reported as a component of stockholders' equity and, as of December 31, 2011 and 2010, was comprised solely of cumulative translation adjustment losses.
+For the purposes of comprehensive income disclosures, we do not record tax provisions or benefits for the net changes in the foreign currency translation adjustment, as we intend to indefinitely reinvest undistributed earnings of our foreign subsidiary.
+Accumulated other comprehensive income (loss) is reported as a component of stockholders' equity and, as of December 31, 2012 and 2011, was comprised solely of cumulative translation adjustments.